150th Cavalry Regiment: American Civil War

 During the American Civil War, units with Union sympathies were combined to form the 5th and 9th West Virginia Volunteer Infantry Regiment.
 After becoming a separate state in 1863, West Virginia reorganized its militia, including the 5th and 9th Regiments, which were consolidated and reorganized on 9 November 1864, as the 1st West Virginia Veteran Infantry Regiment, part of the 2nd Division, West Virginia Militia.
 The regiment was mustered out on 21 July 1865 after the end of the war.

+On 7 June 1889, the 1st West Virginia Veteran Infantry Regiment was reorganized as the 2nd Regiment, West Virginia National Guard.

 World War I

-On 7 June 1889, the 1st West Virginia Veteran Infantry Regiment was reorganized as the 2nd Regiment, West Virginia National Guard.
-After being mustered into service for eight months along the Mexican border in 1916, it was briefly mustered out of service for less than a month only to be mustered back into Federal service on 10 April 1917.
-After being federalized it was redesignated as the 150th Infantry Regiment and assigned to the 38th Division on 19 September 1917.
-The regiment would remain assigned to the 38th Division until the beginning of World War II.
+After being mustered into service for eight months along the Mexican border in 1916, it was briefly mustered out of service for less than a month only to be mustered back into federal service on 10 April 1917 after the American declaration of war on the German Empire.
+After being federalized it was consolidated with the 3rd Battalion and Headquarters Company (less Band), 1st West Virginia Infantry, on 19 September 1917 and the consolidated unit was designated the 150th Infantry Regiment and assigned to the 38th Division.

+Interwar period

+The 150th Infantry was demobilized on 5 January 1919 at Camp Zachary Taylor, Kentucky.
+Per the National Defense Act of 1920, the 150th Infantry was reconstituted in the National Guard in 1921, assigned to the 38th Division, and allotted to West Virginia.
+It was reorganized on 1 March 1923 when the regimental headquarters was organized and federally recognized at Welch, West Virginia.
+It conducted annual training most years at Camp William G. Conley, in Mason County, and some years at Camp Knox, Kentucky.
+For at least three years, 1931–33, the regiment also trained thirty-three company-grade Organized Reserve infantry officers of the 100th Division at Camp Conley.
+The regiment was inducted into federal service on 17 January 1941 and moved to Camp Shelby, Mississippi, where it arrived on 27 January 1941.

 World War II

-On 1 March 1942, the regiment was relieved from its assignment the 38th and transferred to the Panama Canal Zone where it served through the rest of the war.
+On 1 March 1942, the regiment was relieved from assignment the 38th Division and transferred to the Panama Canal Zone where it served through the rest of the war.
 Postwar, it was inactivated at Fort Clayton on 1 February 1946.